vvshard/methods-enum/src/gen_details.md

 PS > cargo build
 ```
 This is worth doing when the compiler messages are not clear and referring to the macro line , so that for debugging, replace the impl block along with the attribute with the output of the macro.

-## Restrictions

-- The macro does not work on generic methods (including lifetime generics).
-As a general rule, methods with <...> before the argument list, with `where` before the body, or `impl` in the argument type declaration will be silently ignored for inclusion in `enum`.
-- The macro will ignore signatures with destructured arguments.
-- The macro ignores also methods with a `mut` prefix in front of a method argument name (except  `self`): move such an argument to a mut variable in the body of the handler method.
-- The `self` form of all methods of the same `enum` must be the same and match the `self` form of the handler method.
-As a rule, it is either `&mut self` everywhere or `self` in methods + `mut self` in the handler method.
-However, it is allowed to group method signatures into multiple `impl` blocks with different `enum` and handler methods.
-See example below.

-## Details of the macro and use cases

 The macro reads only its impl block and only up to the name of the handler method.
 From which it follows that all method signatures for enum must be located before the handler method or in a separate from it impl block.